joecanas/normalize-csv-data/README.md

 python3 normalize_csv_data.py sample.csv > output_file.csv
 ```

+The following are aspirational options to be added and tested in a (theoretical) revision:

 3. Redirect CSV file input from another application via stdin to the script:

 ```